What is a kidney transplant?

 - Lupus and other diseases of the immune system

-There may be other reasons for your doctor to recommend a kidney transplant.
+There may be other reasons for your healthcare provider to recommend a kidney transplant.

 What are the risks for kidney transplant?